Deflector Panel in a Romtec Utilities System

 The Benefits of Drop Bowls and Deflector Panels

-Romtec Utilities frequently includes drop bowls or deflector panels into wastewater lift station designs.
+Romtec Utilities frequently include drop bowls or deflector panels into wastewater lift station designs.
 These simple devices improve the function of the wet well and protect key lift station components from wear.
 Some customers, however, are not familiar with these devices.
-Drop bowls and deflector panels serve several important functions such as preventing cascading water, reducing turbulence, and redirecting solids.
+Drop bowls and deflector panels serve several important functions, such as preventing cascading water, reducing turbulence, and redirecting solids.

 Cascading water, especially sanitary sewer, can cause a lot of maintenance concerns in a wastewater lift station.
 As an inlet line discharges into a wet well, the water free falls to the bottom of the sump.
 Depending on the depth of the sump from the inlet line, the cascading water can deliver a lot of force.
 This force can erode the bottom of the sump, and in submersible systems, the pump components.
 Drop bowls and deflector panels impede the incoming water and drastically reduce the amount of force that impacts the system.